matteocervelli/mccom/content/en/about.md

 I live in Tuscany.

-On thwebsite, you can find:
+On this website, you can find:
 - My [essays and thoughts](/posts)
 - My [work method](/work)
 - What I am focused on [now](/now)